Team Leadership

 Strategic Hiring

 Added senior design firepower and fresh blood.
-Convinced leadership that research wasn't academic masturbation—it was competitive warfare.
+Convinced leadership that research wasn’t academic school work—it was competitive warfare.

 02.